Image Track Module f-diff-math 8 min

 The model only has to learn one thing: predict the noise

-The reverse process pθ(xt-1|xt) is what the U-Net learns.
+The reverse process pθ(xt-1|xt) is what the network learns (historically a U-Net, today usually a diffusion transformer).
 At each timestep, given the noisy image xt, predict the noise ε that was added.
 Subtract a fraction of that prediction, get a slightly less noisy image xt-1.
 Repeat T times.
 The loss is simply L = ||ε - εθ(xt, t)||² — mean squared error between the true noise and the predicted noise.

 SCORE MATCHING